loredanacirstea/articles/articles/GoldenGate_TrustlessBridging_Part1_Basics.md

 * **RLP decode receipt data and check the value of `receipt.status`**

 We might need to prove that the transaction was sent from a certain address.
-We can do this with `ecverify`, by determining the address from the `r`, `s`, `v` signature values in the transactiond data and the hash data - the message that was signed.
+We can do this with `ecverify`, by determining the address from the `r`, `s`, `v` signature values in the transaction data and the hash data - the message that was signed.

 ### Proving state after a block is processed